VictorLoucii/React-Native-Projects/README.md

 # React-Native-Projects
-React-native Projects that i have delved into
+React-native CLI Projects that i have delved into